AdobeDocs/experience-manager-cloud-service.sv-SE/help/assets/search-assets-content-hub.md

      </tr>
      <tr>
       <td> Colors </td>
-      <td> Helps you search assets using colors that are automatically identified in an asset using Adobe's Sensei AI capabilities.</td>
+      <td> Helps you search assets using colors that are automatically identified in an asset using Adobe's AI capabilities.</td>
       <td>NA</td>
      </tr>
     </tbody>